 Our nutrition staff is prepared to help you manage your allergy or intolerance; we are happy to work with you to identify and select appropriate food from our menu offerings or discover when you might need specially cooked meals.

 We provide additional accommodations for allergies and dietary restrictions on an individual, case-by-case basis and are prepared to help you as much or as little as you would like.
 To find out about our nutrition programming, go to dining.umd.edu/nutrition.

 We welcome the chance to speak with you.

 Please fill out this form to introduce yourself and identify your allergy or intolerance.

-We will then get back to you and make an appointment to discuss with you your options for Dining at Maryland .
+We will contact you and make an appointment to talk with you about your options for Maryland Dining.

 For more information about allergies and food intolerance, click here.